vohai2003/hdp_data_tutorials/tutorials/hdp/intro-to-machine-learning-with-apache-spark-and-apache-zeppelin/tutorial.md

 To summarize, we will be

-1\. setting up a two dimensional dataset
+1\.
+Setting up a two dimensional dataset

-2\. creating a Linear Regression model pipeline
+2\.
+Creating a Linear Regression model pipeline

-3\. summarizing the model training
+3\.
+Summarizing the model training

-4\. predicting output using the model
+4\.
+Predicting output using the model

 5\.
 By the end of the notebook you will be able to visualize the linear fitting prediction that your model generated: